RLGen/LakeBench/join&union/InfoGather/info.md

 <span id="-getstart"></span>

-## 🐳 Getting Started
+## 🐳 Instruction

-This is an example of how to set up infogather locally.
-To get a local copy up, running follow these simple example steps.
+Infogather is easy to use and extend.
+Going through the bellowing examples will help you familiar with infogather for detailed instructions, evaluate an existing join/union algorithm on your own dataset, or developing new join/union algorithms.

-### Prerequisites
+### Pre-requisites

-infogather is bulit on pytorch, with torchvision, torchaudio, and transfrmers.
+Infogather is bulit on pytorch, with torchvision, torchaudio, and transfrmers.

 To insall the required packages, you can create a conda environmennt: